rockie2695/rockie2695/README.md

 6. https://finance-nu-flame.vercel.app/

 Plan to Try:
-1. opensearch
-2. gcp
+1. gcp
-3. yolo
+2. yolo
-4. react-native and expo
+3. react-native and expo
-5. docker
+4. docker
-6. deno, prisma
+5. deno, prisma
-7. godot
+6. godot

 <!---
 rockie2695/rockie2695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.